Wisconsin mother of two charged with trying to recruit for ISIS, hacking social media accounts

 Breaking News Emails

-A Wisconsin woman was due in court for a bail hearing Friday after she was charged with using social media to recruit for ISIS.
+A Wisconsin woman was denied bail pending trial Friday after she was accused of using social media to recruit for ISIS.

-Federal prosecutors say 45-year-old Waheba Issa Dais hacked into Facebook accounts belonging to others and used them and Twitter to spread pro-ISIS propaganda, urge followers to join the terror group, and circulate instructions on how to build bombs and biological weapons.
+Federal prosecutors say Waheba Issa Dais, 45, hacked into Facebook accounts belonging to others and used them and Twitter to spread pro-ISIS propaganda, urge followers to join the terror group, and circulate instructions on how to build bombs and biological weapons.

 She was arrested on Wednesday.

+On Friday in U.S. District Court in Milwaukee, Dais' public defender, John Campion, argued that his client didn't pose a threat, and was just a lonely woman looking for online attention after her common-law husband left her a year ago, The Associated Press reported.

+But U.S. Magistrate Judge Nancy Joseph said the allegations were worrisome and denied bail.

-Government records show Dais was born in Israel and entered the U.S. in 1992 after marrying an American citizen and is now a legal permanent resident.
+Government records show that Dais was born in Israel, entered the U.S. in 1992 after marrying an American citizen, and is now a legal permanent resident.
 She lives with her husband and two children in Cudahy, Wisconsin.

-When she applied for her visa, she said she wanted to stay in the U.S. "permanently as a housewife" and said she was fluent in Arabic and English, the Associated Press reported.
+When she applied for her visa, she said she wanted to stay in the U.S. "permanently as a housewife" and said she was fluent in Arabic and English, AP reported.
 Her two children are believed to be minors, according to the FBI.

-Her public defender, John Campion, didn't immediately respond to phone and email messages seeking comment on the allegations, the AP reported.

 Dais faces up to 20 years in prison if convicted.